MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Code Blocks**: Horizon also has a drag-and-drop scripting system called "Code Blocks" that are only editable in VR (and outside the scope of this document).

 **Components and Files**: In scripts you define [Component](#components) classes that you can attach to `Entities` in the Desktop editor.
 You can specify [properties](#props-and-wiring) ("props") in the `Components` that will show in the Properties panel in the Desktop editor, allowing you to set and change the properties in the editor, per-entity.
 Scripts can contain other code too, which is executed [when files are loaded](#script-file-execution).
+Components have detailed [lifecycles](#component-lifecycle) that execution through the [frame](#frame-sequence).

 **Core types**: Component instances communicate with one another and [the world](#system-code-block-events) by sending and receiving [events](#events-sending-and-receiving).
 There are many types in Horizon, but you'll most often use the core game types: [Entity](#entities), [Player](#players), [Asset](#assets), [Component](#components), and [World](#world-class); the core data types: [Vec3](#vec3) (for position and scale), [Color](#color), and [Quaternion](#quaternion) (for rotations); and the event types: [LocalEvent](#local-events), and [NetworkEvent](#network-events).

 ## Creating and Editing Scripts

 You can create scripts by using the create button in the scripts dropdown or simply creating a new file in the scripts folder.
 Click the [≣] button in the editor and then "Launch TypeScript Editor".
 You can then create and edit files.

+!!! warning Editing a script while the editor is playing a world **reloads that file**.
+    This is often useful, but it can cause surprises with only part of the world reloading.
+You may need to restart the world for certain efforts.
+Read about [file execution](#script-file-execution) for more information.

 ### Syncing Scripts